-Eligible Participants:

-Employees, directors, and consultants of our Company, any related entity, and any successor entity that adopts the 2018 Plan.
-Approximately 29 employees, consultants and directors of our Company are eligible to receive awards under the 2018 Plan as of April 17, 2018.

-Share Reserve:

-- Total of 750,000 shares of our Company's common stock. - The reserved shares will be reduced (i) by one share for each share granted pursuant to stock rights awarded under the 2018 Plan, and (ii) to the extent cash is delivered in lieu of shares of common stock upon the exercise of a stock appreciation right, our Company will be deemed to have issued the number of shares of common stock which it was entitled to issue upon such exercise.
+Provision of Plan Description Eligible Participants: Employees, directors, and consultants of our Company, any related entity, and any successor entity that adopts the 2018 Plan.
+Approximately ● employees, directors, and consultants of our Company are eligible to receive awards under the 2018 Plan as of April 17, 2018.
+Share Reserve: Total of 750,000 shares of our Company's common stock.
+The reserved shares will be reduced (i) by one share for each share granted pursuant to stock rights awarded under the 2018 Plan, and (ii) to the extent cash is delivered in lieu of shares of common stock upon the exercise of a stock appreciation right, our Company will be deemed to have issued the number of shares of common stock which it was entitled to issue upon such exercise.
+Award Types: Incentive and nonstatutory stock options Stock appreciation rights ("SARs") Restricted stock awards Restricted stock unit awards Dividend equivalent rights 11 except for certain proportionate capitalization adjustments as set forth in the 2018 Plan.

-Provision of Plan Description

-Award Types: Incentive and nonstatutory stock options

-Stock appreciation rights ("SARs")

-Restricted stock awards

-Restricted stock unit awards

-Dividend equivalent rights

-Vesting: Determined by our Board of Directors or a committee designated by our Board.

-Repricings: Repricing of outstanding stock awards is not permitted without the approval of our Company's stockholders, except for certain proportionate capitalization adjustments as set forth in the 2018 Plan.

-Plan Termination Date: June 11, 2028.